dhutapratama/docs/broadcasting.md

 <a name="concept-overview"></a>
 ## Concept Overview

-Laravel's event broadcasting allows you to broadcast your server-side Laravel events to your client-side JavaScript application using a driver-based approach to WebSockets.
-Currently, Laravel ships with [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.io) drivers.
-The events may be easily consumed on the client-side using the [Laravel Echo](#client-side-installation) JavaScript package.
+Lets's event broadcasting allows you to broadcast your server-side Lets events to your client-side JavaScript application using a driver-based approach to WebSockets.
+Currently, Lets ships with [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.io) drivers.
+The events may be easily consumed on the client-side using the [Lets Echo](#client-side-installation) JavaScript package.

 Events are broadcast over "channels", which may be specified as public or private.
 Any visitor to your application may subscribe to a public channel without any authentication or authorization; however, in order to subscribe to a private channel, a user must be authenticated and authorized to listen on that channel.